Where to Study Language in New York City

 Bachelor of Arts in Spanish

 The major in Spanish also requires 36 credits to complete, and students can specialize in either literature or linguistics.
-All undergraduates must take two courses in grammar and writing, and those who specialize in language must take an extra course in Hispanic linguistics.
+All undergraduates must take two courses in grammar and writing, and those who specialize in language must take an extra course in Spanish linguistics.
 Additional requirements include cluster courses in Spanish and/or Spanish-American civilization.
-The list of electives is substantial, and students can choose courses in Caribbean or Dominican literature, Baroque and Renaissance poetry or Latin American film.
+The list of electives is substantial, and students can choose courses in Caribbean or Dominican literature, Baroque and Renaissance poetry or Latin American literature.

 Bachelor of Arts in Two Romance Languages